 Where to travel in Cuba

 - Havana – The city is a paradox of dilapidated and crumbling, yet timeless and beautiful.
 The streets are alive with the rumble of vintage cars, while the air is heavy with fragrant cigars.
 There’s truly nowhere else like Havana.

 - Trinidad – Cobblestone roads are lined with brightly coloured Victorian mansions in this UNESCO World Heritage city.
 By day, enjoy the city’s nonchalance.
-By night, take to central plaza for lively brass bands and salsa dancing.
+By night, take to the central plaza for lively brass bands and salsa dancing.

 - Viñales – This slice of paradise was once in the running to become the backdrop of Jurassic Park.
 While Costa Rica ultimately took that recognition, Viñales continues to be the country’s most awe-inspiring landscape.

-- Cienfuegos – This is a once rich bay city boasting palaces, mansions and a remarkable central park.
-While the wealth may be long-gone, the city has maintained an air of exuberance that must be seen to be believed.
+- Cienfuegos – This is a once-rich bay city boasting palaces, mansions and a remarkable central park.
+While the wealth may be long gone, the city has maintained an air of exuberance that must be seen to be believed.